 For testing purposes sometimes an F-104A was modified by Lockheed to forfill the specific needs.
 Most of the times the aircraft was tested by the AFFTC and ARDC..
 The photo shows JF-104A 56-750 taken at Edwards AFB in October 1967.
 Note the typical long pitot tube with sensor interfaces inside for test flight measurements.
 Currently this aircraft is owned by Scott Vetter trying to get this aircraft flyworthy again which is a very demanding project.

 To be used as unmanned drone-aircraft and number of retired YF-104A and F-104A aircraft have been modified into QF-104A.
-Pilots flew the aircraft remotely from the ground which was not an easy task considering the high take-off and landingsspeeds of the Starfighter.
+Pilots flew the aircraft remotely from the ground (take off and landing) and from flying control aircraft (in the sky), which was not an easy task considering the high take-off and landingsspeeds of the Starfighter.
 Most of the QF-104As have been shot by missiles.
 Aircraft received stunning orange color schemes.
 Beneath a photo taken from aircraft 55-2971 during one of its unmanned drone-flights.
 Note the antenna behind the cockpit and under belly, the typical dayglow orange colorscheme and the empty cockpit....
 The photo was taken from another F-104 Starfighter flying in formation together with a T-33 as well.

 The JQF-104A was used as test drone aircraft and flown by pilots.
 Lateron also these aircraft were modified to normal QF-104A and been shot down.